grow-flow/growflow/README.md

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports armv7 Architecture][armv7-shield]

-_Cannabis plant tracking system with comprehensive lifecycle management and automation._
+_Plant tracking system with comprehensive lifecycle management and automation._

 ## About

-GrowFlow is a comprehensive Home Assistant add-on for professional cannabis cultivation management.
+GrowFlow is a comprehensive Home Assistant add-on for plant growth management.
 It provides complete lifecycle tracking from germination to harvest with automated climate control, detailed analytics, and seamless Home Assistant integration.

 ## Installation